 5. End-of-campaign behavior

-During the final six hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting the PID controller to ensure that the goal is met.
+During the final six hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting the delivery controller to ensure that the goal is met.
 In the last hour, a line item that still needs to deliver impressions will function as if it were set to deliver as fast as possible.

 If a campaign is behind schedule, it may even serve ahead of higher-priority campaigns that have recently started delivering and are expected to deliver in full.